TorSalve/interview-data-ATHCC/README.md

 The ``en`` directory contains a set of Microsoft Word files named after the participant (e.g., "Brahe.docx").
 The documents are a bit messy, but generally have the same structure.
 You will for instance see that an interview block starts with a title formatted in italics: "Stimulus: [*frequency*, *pattern*, *repetitions*]".
 You do not need to care about text marked in green, but you should look out for the yellow markings, as they are placed by the transcriptor, indicating audio problems, unclear language, and the like.

 The ``en-split`` directory contains the same data as the ``en`` directory, but split into several files.
 This makes reading the data with for instance Python easier.
 The directory contains several subdirecties named after the participants (e.g., "Turing").
 Each of the subdirectory contains five text files containing the interview data, named after the stimulus (e.g., "Circle_125_8.txt").
 You should look out for text within angled brackets ("[...]"), as they contain markings by the transcriptor, indicating audio problems, unclear language, and the like.
+Each line in the text document is preceded by an "I." (interviewer) or "R." (respondent) indicating the person speaking.

 The ``participants.csv`` file contains basic demographics on the participants.